 Foster-Stephens’ archival keepsake boxes are strong and sturdy, keep out light, stabilize humidity levels, keep out dust, pollutants, mold, mildew and allow for air circulation.
 You will not find brown or white kraft paper (grocery bag paper) lining the insides of our boxes, unlike many storage boxes.
 Beware of boxes that are made of kraft paper or pH neutral paperboard.
 Brown kraft board is acidic and will break down and cause severe damage to your textiles. pH neutral boxes maybe buffered which can damage protein-based cloth like silk and wool.
 We make our boxes to ANSI/NISO Z39.48 standards.
 They have been safely storing garments around the world since 1947.

 We can embroider or monogram all our muslin products, with three lines of embroidery.
 The lines can have 24 characters each.
-Available colors are: Black, Metallic Gold, Metallic Silver, Antique Gold, Antique Silver, Royal Blue, Navy Blue, Light Blue, Light Pink, Dark Pink, Burgundy, Dark Red, Emerald Green, Teal, Dark Olive, Light Olive, Purple, Lilac, Coral, Apricot, and Neutral (tone on tone).
+Available colors are: White, Black, Metallic Gold, Metallic Silver, Antique Gold, Antique Silver, Royal Blue, Navy Blue, Light Blue, Turquoise, Light Pink, Dark Pink, Hot Pink, Orchid, Burgundy, Dark Red, Red, Emerald Green, Peacock, Chartreuse, Yellow, Orange, Brown, Teal, Dark Olive, Light Olive, Purple, Lilac, Coral, Apricot, and Neutral (tone on tone).

-We offer Free Exchanges on all preservation boxes.
+We offer Free Exchanges on our Museum Style preservation boxes.
 We want to be certain you get the right size box every time.
-Call us at 1-800-279-8269 or email us at firstname.lastname@example.org for a Return Authorization Number
+Call us at 1-800-279-8269 or email us at [email protected] for a Return Authorization Number

 No need to fear!
-With our Box Exchange Program, you just call us up or email us, and we will pick-up the wrong sized box and send you the right size box.
-Call 1-800-279-8269 x 203 or email us at email@example.com.
+With our Box Exchange Program, available for all Museum Style Preservation Kits, you just call us up or email us, and we will pick-up the wrong sized box and send you the right size box.
+Call 1-800-279-8269 x 203 or email us at [email protected].

 Natural unbleached muslin is stable and non-acidic.
 It is the same material used by museums worldwide such as the Smithsonian.
 We have taken the perfect material and sewn it into garment storage bags for easy use.
 This material is a great buffer against moisture and contaminants found in buildings.
 We pre-wash our muslin wrap to remove starches so that you can immediately wrap your gown, textiles, or precious heirlooms in it for safekeeping.